Places to Stay

 Visitors to Monroe County often search out "Sullivan's Trail," the portion of the route of General John Sullivan's famous march of 1778 from Easton to New York that reaches from Tannersville to Pocono Pines.
 This trail leads visitors to the road that scales Big Pocono Mountain, one of the highest points in the Pocono Mountains that offers magnificent vistas.

 Monroe County is home to Pocono Raceway another popular attraction near Blakeslee in the western Pocono Mountains.
-It hosts two NASCAR Nextel Cup Series races in the summer.
+It hosts two NASCAR Nextel Cup Series races and an IndyCar race in the summer.
 Those interested in driving on the famous tri-oval can go to the Stockcar racing experience to take on the 2 1/2 mile track.
 Blakeslee offers close proximity to such attractions as Hickory Run State Park, Lehigh Gorge State Park, and the Lehigh River.
 Ski areas nearby include Big Boulder and Jack Frost Mountain.
 Big Boulder and Jack Frost, along with Split Rock Resort are also desirable places for year-round accommodations and entertainment close to Blakeslee.

 The Pennsylvania portion of the Delaware Water Gap National Recreation Area lies in Monroe and Pike Counties, straddling the Delaware River.
 Hiking, cross-country skiing and equestrian trails, fishing, interpretive programs, and 25 miles of the infamous Appalachian Trail are found in or around the recreation area.